rdelrosario/xamarin-plugins/Samples/Geofence/README.md

     <meta-data android:name="com.google.android.maps.v2.API_KEY" android:value="ApiKeyValueGoesHere" />

-You need to follow these instructions in order for the map data to display in MobileCRM on Android.
+You need to follow these instructions in order for the map data to display in CrossGeofenceSample on Android.

 Without a valid API key the maps control will display as a grey box on Android.